csiqueirasilva/nginx-proxy-hang-deploy/README.md

 ### Client-Side Redirect:

-The Lua code in the hold container uses ngx.redirect() to send a 302 response.
+The Lua code in the hold container uses ngx.redirect() to send a 307 response to keep data intact.
 This ensures that browsers re-request the updated resource from Apache.

 ## Troubleshooting